crisscaucott/Android-GoogleMap/README.md

   * Terrain: is a regular terrain map.

 A blue marker it's placed by long pressing the map and a info window is show by clicking the marker.
+For video purposes, the real gps location is faked using "Fake GPS Location app".